bmazey/crypto/README.md

 <h2>Simulation Controller</h2>
 This controller allows you to start a simulation.
 It generates a random key as well as a random plaintext (using the default dictionary of 70 words).
-Finally, the respective ciphertext is created using the key over the plaintext.
+Finally, the respective ciphertext is created using the generated key over the generated plaintext.

 Request